Judo for Peace

 World Judo Day

-The International Judo Federation (IJF) announced the launch of World Judo Day at the end of 2010, set up to take place every year on October 28, the birthday of judo’s founder Jigoro Kano.
+The International Judo Federation (IJF) announced the launch of World Judo Day at the end of 2010.
+It takes place every year on October 28, the birthday of judo’s founder Jigoro Kano.

 World Judo Day aims to promote the values of the sport and its education system to all judo clubs and all judoka, through IJF Member Federations and with the help of modern communication tools.